Sampanna-T/Major_Project/README.md

 contins implementations of the header files

 ## main file
-Major_project.ino includes all the header files and hence performs all the task necessary for the the porject to function.
+ArduinoNano.ino & ESP8266.ino includes all the header files and hence performs all the task necessary for the the porject to function.